 Encourage Community Support

-Even if your school doesn’t have a similar initiative, you can start small in your own classroom.
-Make a list of supplies you need or tasks family members can do.
+Experts suggest that starting small can make the school year less overwhelming for you and your students’ caregivers.
+One way to begin is to make a list of supplies you need or tasks family members can do.
 You can send these lists home with your students, email them out to families, or both.
 Some tasks families can take on include:

 Keep Yourself Healthy